zephinzer/featuris/docs/feature-manifests.md

 # Feature Manifests
-Feature manifests are YAML or JSON formatted files that indicate to Janus the feature flags, their types and values.
+Feature manifests are YAML or JSON formatted files that indicate to Featuris the feature flags, their types and values.

 Feature manifests are stored as files at `./data/features` by default.
 You change that by modifying the configuration through the `DEFAULT_DATA_SOURCE` environment variable.
 See [Configurations > DEFAULT_DATA_SOURCE](configuration.md#default_data_source) for more info.

-Janus will read through all YAML and JSON files in the specified directory and add the filename as a path endpoint to access each feature flag set.
+Featuris will read through all YAML and JSON files in the specified directory and add the filename as a path endpoint to access each feature flag set.
 For example, given two files in `./data/features`:

 ```bash
 ls -lA ./data/features;